Battle of the Worlds: Release

 Battle of the Worlds was released in Italy in 1961 as Il pianeta degli uomini spenti.

 Reception

-From retrospective reviews, Phil Hardy's book Science Fiction referred to the film as one of Margheriti's "most humorous, inventive, stylish, films, effortlessly transcending the crudities of the script, acting and special effects."
+From retrospective reviews, Phil Hardy's book Science Fiction referred to the film as one of Margheriti's "most humorous, inventive, stylish films, effortlessly transcending the crudities of the script, acting and special effects."

+Writing on Trailers from Hell, critic Glenn Erickson described the film as "toy rockets, overripe dialogue and thunderous acting from Rains [...] leading to a finale in an ‘alien brain cave’ made of colored plastic tubes," adding that the film "manages to squeak by, flimsy production short-cuts and all," and that "this critical ‘triumph of the imagination’ indeed makes something entertaining out of very, very little."
+A review in TV Guide reported that "this far-fetched space yarn is saved somewhat by Rains's performance" and that "impressive sets and sharp direction by Margheriti offset a docile cast, contrived dialog, and poor English dubbing."